vonerikbarren/--TrainScheduler--/README.md

 3. Type in the Train Name.
 Make sure there is nothing additional.
 4. Type in the Destination.
 5. Select the First Train Time and write it out in military time.
+6. Select and Type in the Frequency listed or one you made yourself.

 ## Section 3 - Summary